uveta/uveta.github.io/source/source/_posts/2025-02-09-Deploy-and-use-DeepSeek-R1-with-Azure-and-NET.md

 ![Deploying DeepSeek R1 model](deploy_model.png)

 Once the model is deployed, you will find it in your project's [Models + endpoints](https://ai.azure.com/build/deployments/model) tab.
-Select the deployment to get more information about it, including the endpoint URL and API key, which you will use to consume the model programmatically.
+Select the deployment to get more information about it.
+Make note of the endpoint URL and API key, as we will use them later to consume the model programmatically.

 ![DeepSeek R1 deployment info](deployment_info.png)